Skip to main content

 Creates a list bin with a specified order, if the bin does not exist.
 Adds a value to the list.
 In an UNORDERED list the value is appended to the end of the list.
 In an ORDERED list the value is inserted by value order.

-Returns: The element count due to the operation, in the 'bins' part of the record under the bin name.
+The element count due to the operation, in the 'bins' part of the record under the bin name.

 The writeFlags and context are described at the top of this page.

 Order: A list newly created with append can be declared UNORDERED (default) or ORDERED using the list order attribute of the list policy.
-Once a list is created its order can only be modified with set_order.
+Once a list is created its order can only be modified with setOrder.

-Note on Write Flags
+Note on write flags:

 Write flags can be combined to alter the behavior of the operation.
 For example, ADD_UNIQUE | NO_FAIL will fail gracefully without throwing an exception if the element already exists.